Web and HTTPS settings

 /docs/server/media/guest_gdpr/en.png

-In this section you can set up access to your TrueConf Server control panel and TrueConf Server API.
+Use this section to configure access to the TrueConf Server control panel and API.

 /docs/server/media/security_web/en.png